Nesbitt: Why did anti-Protocol rally 'not condemn' UVF’s terrorist alert?

-UVF terror alert: UUPs’ Mike Nesbitt asks why Ballymoney anti-Northern Ireland Protocol rally ‘did not condemn terrorist attack’
+UVF terror alert: UUP’s Mike Nesbitt asks why Ballymoney anti-Northern Ireland Protocol rally ‘did not condemn terrorist attack’ on Simon Coveney speech

 UUP MLA and Policing Board member Mike Nesbitt has asked why no speaker at Friday’s Anti-Protocol rally in Ballymoney - he believes - condemned the terrorist security alert suspected of being carried out by UVF in north Belfast earlier in the day.